deynnialmazan/Me/README.md

-# About me
+# Hello everyone!

-Hi everyone!
 My name is Deynni Almazan, I'm from Honduras but now living in Canada.
 I am an Industrial Engineer with work experience in Quality System Management based on ISO Standards.
 Currently, I'm a student of Software Developer Program at MITT, Winnipeg, Canada.
 A big change but an amazing new goal.
 I'm learning about HTML, CSS, JavaScript, Git, GitHub, C+, Node.js and others.
 <br>